abhinavpeddi95/Sentiment-Analysis-of-Financial-News/README.md

 # Sentiment Analysis of Financial News using NLTK

-The project performed sentiment analysis on financial news articles using the NLTK library.
-Various models, including Logistic regression, SVM, XGBoost, KNN, and Random Forest, were employed for sentiment classification.
-Hyperparameter tuning techniques were applied to optimize accuracy.
-The project successfully implemented sentiment analysis, accurately classifying sentiment as positive, negative, or neutral based on the textual content.
-Linear support vector machine models yielded the best results overall.
+The project involved performing sentiment analysis on financial news articles using the NLTK library.
+The task was to classify the sentiment of news articles as positive, negative, or neutral based on the textual context.
+To achieve this, various models such as Logistic regression, SVM, XGBoost, KNN, and Random Forest were employed for classification.
+Additionally, different hyperparameter tuning techniques were applied to optimize the accuracy score.
+The project successfully implemented sentiment analysis on financial news articles, accurately classifying the sentiment as positive, negative, neutral based on the textual content.
+The models and hyperparameter tuning techniques were utilized in achieving a high accuracy score for the sentiment classification task.
+The use of linear support vector machine models yielded the best results overall.

 # Dataset
 The dataset used in this project is sourced from the Sentiment Analysis of Financial News.
 It includes information such as time, headline, description.